 Giving young people a voice to express themselves in Montreal

-During the summer, about fifty young people aged 14 to 16 from six Montreal boroughs taking part in the C-Vert environmental engagement program of the island’s YMCAs can express themselves on what they think of Montreal.
+During the summer, regarding fifty young people aged 14 to 16 from six Montreal boroughs taking part in the C-Vert environmental engagement program of the island’s YMCAs can express themselves on what they think of Montreal.

 Digital cameras are lent to them for one to three weeks.
-Some young people go in search of what could have an influence on their well-being, regardless of the scale: it can be large spaces in the metropolitan territory or a small part of their neighborhood.
+Some young people go in search of what might have an influence on their well-being, regardless of the scale: it can be large spaces in the metropolitan territory or a small part of their neighborhood.
 For other young people, like journalists, the instruction is to photograph their group and the actions they carry out during the summer season, such as the development of a green alley.

 The photos taken by these young people constitute not only a very rich material which will be the subject of an exhibition during the fall, but also the starting point for discussions with them, conducive to reflection and conducive to learning.